ncayllahua/GigisPizzaHOL/gigis-serverless-HOL.md

 - Create **2 serverless Functions** to capture the event, process the file and upload the data to ATP PDB.
 - Create **1 serverless Function** to get the discount amount for a pizza order

-All the code project will be stored in a GIT repo in Developer Cloud Service.
+(OPTIONAL) All the code project will be stored in a GIT repo in Developer Cloud Service.
 If you attend our previous HOL about Gigi's pizza, you had created a DevCS instance with the Gigi's project copied on it.
 You can use that DevCS instance and the same Gigi's project to this lab.
-You can continue in <meter paso> step.

 If you don't have any Oracle Cloud Account or DevCS instance you could create one following the first steps of the LAB to create them.
 After creating the DevCS instance you must create a new project to continue with the lab.